Cairns Premier Reef & Island Tours Frequently Asked Reef Questions & Answers

 How long does it take to get out there?

-Ocean Freedom gets to Upolu Reef in just over an hour.
+Ocean Freedom gets to Upolu Reef in just over an hour and there is 20 minutes between the first and second reef site

 How many hours are we out there?